 Needed for simple UI – spreadsheet based interface, easy editing, version management, mobile friendly forms, easy to customize

-Not all of the project work is executed within an office environment.
+Teams don’t execute all the project work within an office environment.
 For example – in construction projects, most of the work happens on the construction site.
 That is where the project team spends most of their time.

 In such cases, we will need project management tools that can be easily accessed from outside of the office, on mobile devices.